 Share this Post

 Cannabis sativa, or marijuana, has a long history of human use.
 The earliest evidence of the use of marijuana as an herbal medicine dates back to 500 B.C. in ancient China.
 Some ancient cultures cultivated the plant for its psychoactive properties to use in religious ceremonies.
 The plant maintains popularity to this day—for both medicinal and recreational use.
+A new cannabis use in nutrition therapy is also discussed.

 The molecule that is primarily responsible for the mind-altering effects of marijuana was first isolated in the early 1950s.
 Named tetrahydrocannabinol (THC), this molecule became the subject of further scientific study.